Wake-Tech-Programming-Club/git-tutorial/gui-tool-tutorials/github-windows-vs2017-tutorial.md

 Click `Commit All and Push` to perform a local commit and push your changes back up to your repo, all in one step.

 **NOTE:** Commit can be performed separately from Push.
 We do both here for convenience.
-Commit logs your changes locally but they will not be reflected in your GitHub repo until you Push.
+Commit logs your changes locally, but they will not be reflected in your GitHub repo until you Push.

 <img src="https://firstcontributions.github.io/assets/gui-tool-tutorials/github-windows-vs2017-tutorial/vs2017-12-commit4.png" alt="Commit and Push" />

 The first time you Push to GitHub, Visual Studio will ask for your GitHub credentials.
-They will be cached so you should not see this very often.
+They will be cached, so you should not see this very often.

 <img src="https://firstcontributions.github.io/assets/gui-tool-tutorials/github-windows-vs2017-tutorial/vs2017-13-commit5.png" alt="Login" />